 Q How often may this test be repeated on a patient?

 A There are no published limitations for repeated testing.
-Medicare utilization data for 2015 shows that ECC was allowed in 0.4% of all eye exams by ophthalmologists.
+Medicare utilization data for 2016 shows that ECC was allowed with 0.4% of all eye exams by ophthalmologists.
 The frequency for optometrists is similar.
 In general, this and all diagnostic tests are covered when medically indicated.
 Clear documentation of the reason for testing is always required.

 Q May we ever bill the patient directly for this test?